-\Cref{fig:2.6} shows both purity and completeness for each EDF and X-ray survey as well as the 'sweet spot' for the best trade off between these quantities as a function of \texttt{p\_any}.
+\Cref{fig:2.6} shows both the purity and completeness for each EDF and X-ray survey as well as the `sweet spot' for the best trade-off between these quantities as a function of \texttt{p\_any}.
 Variations in the distributions result from differences in the positional uncertainties of the X-ray surveys and the source densities within both the X-ray data and the corresponding EDF.
-Depending on the scientific goal, a user interested in creating a catalogue that is extremely complete or pure, is hence free to select sources with a \texttt{p\_any} beyond a certain threshold.
+Depending on the scientific goal, a user interested in creating a catalogue that is extremely complete or pure is hence free to select sources with a \texttt{p\_any} beyond a certain threshold.
 For the rest of the work, we adopt the intersection between the purity and completeness curves as the threshold.
 In all fields, purity and completeness are at least 80\%, with the \textit{Chandra} catalogues unsurprisingly having the most reliable associations, reaching values of about 90\%.
-Interestingly, the impact of the higher spatial resolution of \textit{Chandra} is clear in the EDF-F field, where Fornax, the second richest galaxy cluster of the local Universe is located.
+Interestingly, the impact of the higher spatial resolution of \textit{Chandra} is clear in the EDF-F field, where Fornax, the second richest galaxy cluster of the local Universe, is located.
 In such a dense environment, it is more challenging to identify the correct CTP given the resolution of 4XMM and eROSITA.

-To conclude this part, we assess the stability in the method by examining the impact of RF hyper-parameters like minimum leaf size and features per tree.
+To conclude this part, we assessed the stability of the method by examining the impact of RF hyperparameters such as the minimum leaf size and features per tree.
 Variations in these parameters mainly shift the intersection of purity and completeness curves along the \texttt{p\_any} axis, with smaller leaf sizes enhancing subclass specificity and subtly altering the intersection point.